stetic/jquery-texttoinput/README.md

-# jQuery Text to Input Plugin a.k.a contenteditable fallback
+# jQuery Text to Input Plugin a.k.a. contenteditable fallback

 This simple plugin enables you to make elements editable on click.
 It will check if the browser does support the "contenteditable" feature.
 If not, an input field is generated.